Is Your Child Normal or Developmentally Delayed?

 It’s not uncommon for some kindergarten children to lag behind others in academic development, or even fine motor abilities.
 In such cases, a little extra attention and hand holding is all these children need to get caught up with their peers by the start of first grade.
 However, when you sense progress isn’t being made, that milestones aren’t being achieved, it may be a sign of developmental delays–specifically learning disabilities.

-Learning disabilities are neurologically-based disorders where the mind has difficulty processing information.
-Learning disabilities most commonly are demonstrated in children by the inability to correctly receive, organize, interpret and produce information.
 They may become apparent as a child struggles to learn basic skills such as reading, writing and/or math.
 However, developmental delays can affect a child’s life far beyond the realm of academics.
 They can affect a child’s social interactions with family, friends and classmates, and interfere with their ability to focus, memorize or reason properly.

 Interestingly, children with learning disabilities are usually quite intelligent–sometimes even more intelligent than their classmates.
 Their disability isn’t based on their intellect, it’s a function of an inability to process correctly.